Giving up meat won’t save the Earth…but it might help

 First, let’s look at the environmental impact.

 According to Greenpeace, the livestock sector generates as many greenhouse gas emissions as all cars, trucks and automobiles combined.
 Greenpeace further reports that millions of square kilometres of forests have been clear-cut to provide grazing space for livestock.
-That’s not good.

 But the data on the true impact of eating meat on the environment is mixed.
 Skeptical Science cites a report from the World Resources Institute showing that agriculture is the 4th largest contributor to greenhouse gas emissions behind energy, transportation and manufacturing.

-And, this article from The Guardian points out that all meat is not created equal.
+And this article from The Guardian points out that all meat is not created equal.
 Beef is by far the worst offender in terms of greenhouse gas emissions.

 In his documentary “A Life On Our Planet”, Sir David Attenborough makes 5 suggestions to re-wild the world and reverse the damage humans have done to our environment.
 One of those suggestions is to return land to wilderness.
 We can achieve this by eating less meat.
 Raising plants instead of cattle increases the yield of the land.

 Whichever side of the coin you choose to look at, it’s hard to deny that eating meat does have an impact on the environment.
-But, do we need to give it up completely?
+But do we need to give it up completely?

 Health impact of eating meat